What Makes Merriam Special

 a

-Students are grouped in multi-age groups (grades K through six) and participate in a variety of school events such as Community Day, Theme Days, and Field Day together.
+Students are grouped in multi-age groups (grades K through Six) and participate in a variety of school events such as Community Day, Theme Days, and Field Day together.
 These groupings enable students to develop and deepen ongoing relationships which foster a strong sense of community.
 Students participate in the same family group throughout their time at Merriam School, allowing them to gradually assume leadership roles as they progress through the grades.

 Community Day